rockycape/rockycape.github.io/Wiki.markdown

-### (l) Create a great looking website using Jekyll minima theem and host for free on Github Pages
+### (l) Create a great looking website using Jekyll minima theme and host for free on Github Pages

 Remember you are not installing anything locally on your PC/Mac but are installing on Github on the internet so the first requirement is to already have or create a github account.